realsuayip/rest-filters/docs/source/recipes/method-filters.rst

 ``Exists``, ``Case`` etc., an ``Entry`` object or ``None``.
 You may choose to return an ``Entry`` in following cases:

 - You need to dynamically change the resolved group.
-Notice that returning an ``Entry`` object **without specifying group will force filter chaining**, regardless of filter definition.
 - You need to specify some aliases.
 - You need to change the value to something else.
 This might rarely be useful for constraints, since they work on resolved values.
 Similarly